coderefinery/train-the-trainer/_episodes/02-teachingstyle.md

 > When you are done, trade MCQs with a partner.
 Is their question ambiguous?
 > Are the misconceptions plausible?
 Do the distractors actually test for them?
 > Are any likely misconceptions not tested for?
 {: .challenge}

+### Getting/giving feedback on teaching

+Teaching is a skill.
+One of the objective of the CodeRefinery Instructor training is to give you the confidence in teaching CodeRefinery lessons.
+Later we will have group work where we will practice teaching CodeRefinery lessons.

+Before doing so, we will learn here to give feedback on teaching using the same positive-vs-negative and content-vs-presentation rubric.

+> ## Give feedback on teaching
+> As a group, we will watch [this video of teaching](https://www.youtube.com/watch?v=-ApVt04rB4U) and
+> give feedback on two axes: positive vs. negative and content vs. presentation.
+Have each person in
+> the class add one point to a 2x2 grid on a whiteboard or in the shared notes without duplicating any points.
+> You can use a [rubric](http://carpentries.github.io/instructor-training/demos_rubric/) (used during The Carpentries teaching demos) to help you take notes.
+> What did other people see that you missed?
+What did they think that you strongly agree or disagree with?
+>
+{: .challenge}

 ---